 Accurate processing of claims - Medical claims are received directly from enrollees and service providers and network discounts are applied.
 The Contractor will obtain and maintain all additional service provider or coordination of benefits information directly from service providers or other carriers.
 Payments and explanation of benefits forms (EOB's) are to be distributed directly to enrollees and service providers.
 Contractor will pay claims according to the terms of this Contract and Contractor’s provider contracts;

-Preparation and mailing to Enrollees homes of medical identification cards including information about the State’s pharmacy benefit manager;
+Preparation of medical identification cards, which will include information about the State’s pharmacy benefit manager;

 Preparation of claim forms that are available through mail or online format;